ceford/j4xdemos-data-jdocmanual/README.md

 Data has been gathered for original documents in eight languages, although not all of the original English versions have been translated.
-More languages my be added later.
+More languages may be added later.